madhav1991/LogViewer/README.md

 - Best for: Efficient UI rendering and memory usage

-**Solution** : We should use either HTTP Range Requests or Stream with the Fetch API for fetching data from the server.HTTP Range Requests suit the requirements better as they only load the data size requested.
+**Solution** : We should use either HTTP Range Requests or Stream with the Fetch API for fetching data from the server.
+HTTP Range Requests suit the requirements better as they only load the data size requested.
 A hybrid approach of HTTP Range Requests and Virtual Scrolling suits the use case to get the best out of both systems.

 ### Rendering Strategy - Virtual Scrolling